Texas + Europe–sound like a strange combination?

 Other European Town Names in Texas

 Not every town in Texas with a name borrowed from across the pond has much–if any–European heritage or Europe-inspired quirky roadside attractions to display.

 Frankly, some of these towns just make you wonder if 19th-century Texans weren’t very creative with their naming strategies!

 However, when road-tripping Texas, you may also spot names like Athens, Moscow, Italy, New London, Geneva, Liverpool, and Naples.

 Fun Fact: How Big is Texas Compared to Europe?

-Texas is known for being gigantic–and for telling tales tall enough to match.
+Texas is known for being gigantic–and for being home to Texans who love telling tales tall enough to match!

 While Texas isn’t as big as all of Europe (not that Texans haven’t tried saying so a time or two in the past, often when trying to impress upon European friends just how long it takes to drive across it), it does dwarf many countries on the continent.

 Very roughly speaking, Texas is slightly larger than France, about twice the size of Italy, Norway, or Germany, and roughly 10x the size of Ireland.

 In other words, it’s still easier to take a Texas-Europe road trip between Paris, TX and Florence, TX than to drive between the originals!